 SPILLAGE TEST: To check for satisfactory clearance of products of combustion, close all doors and windows and leave the appliance burning on HIGH for five minutes.
-Insert a lit smoke match just into the gap a the top centre of the fire.
-It is recommended that a smoke match holder be used.
-All the smoke must be drawn into the flue.
+Insert a lit smoke match just into the top of the fire opening and move it left and right, all the smoke must be drawn into the flue.
 If spillage occurs allow a further 5 minutes and repeat the test.
 If spillage still occurs turn off the appliance and seek expert advise to expert advice.
 If an extractor fan is situated in the room the spillage test should be repeated with the fan running.
 If there is a connecting room with an extractor fan the test should be repeated with all the doors to that room open and the extractor fan running.